Freelance Counsellor & Psychotherapist (MBACP)

 -

-Give the client an opportunity to mentally reset before the top of the hour, when they are likely to have to context-switch into another activity that needs their focus.
+Give both the client and myself an opportunity to mentally reset before the top of the hour, when we are likely to have to context-switch into another activity that needs our focus.

 How many sessions will I need?